Acacia crombiei: Description

 Acacia crombiei is a tree that typically grows to a height of up to 10 m and has twisted, glabrous branchlets.
 The phyllodes are narrowly linear, straight to slightly curved, mostly 70–150 mm long, 3–8 mm wide, narrowed at both ends and leathery with the midrib and edge veins prominent.
 There is an oblong to more or less linear gland 1–2 mm long, up to 4 mm above the base of the phyllode.
 The flowers are borne in up to four spherical heads on peduncles 10–20 mm long.
-Flowering has been recorded in April, May, August and October and the pods are narrowly oblong, firmly papery to thinly leathery, up to 100 mm long and 16–22 mm wide with knob-like protruberances along the midline.
+Flowering has been recorded in April, May, August and October and the pods are narrowly oblong, firmly papery to thinly leathery, up to 100 mm long and 16–22 mm wide with knob-like protuberances along the midline.
 The seeds are oblong to widely elliptic, dark brown and slightly shiny, 8–10 mm long and 7.0–8.5 mm wide.

 This species of wattle is reported to have a habit that is similar in appearance to Acacia cana or A. cambagei.